Slip and Fall in Publix? Our Attorneys Can Help.

 Publix Liability in Slip and Fall Cases

 Publix has a legal duty to protect its customers and ensure that the store is safe and free from hazards.
+If not, they could be held liable.
 The company must take reasonable care, which includes:

 - Regularly inspecting or mopping floors